vincentberthier/gemini-driver/README.md

-This is a fork of jlecomte/ascom-wireless-flat-panel just to replace Gemini’s driver that for some reason sends 'disconnected' on connection.
+This is a bare bone flat panel driver just to replace Gemini’s driver that for some reason sends 'disconnected' on connection.

-All credits should go to him.
+Thanks ASCOM team.